mozilla/webxr-api/WebXR API.md

 _The XRSession plays the same basic role as the VRSession, with the addition of Reality management.
 The `baseLayer` attribute has been renamed to `layer` because the Reality will now be the rearmost "base" layer with the XRLayer of each session composited on top._

+	dictionary XRSessionCreateParametersInit {
+		required boolean exclusive = true;
+	};

+	interface VRSessionCreateParameters {
+		readonly attribute boolean exclusive;
+	};

+### Todo

+- 'exclusive' needs to be rethought given the new use of XRDisplay for magic window.
+Do we still need sessions that just wants sensor data?

 ## Reality

 	interface Reality : EventTarget {